 Entrance control systems can be installed in such a way that the visitor inserts his or her own ID into the reader, maintaining a contactless process even before the visitor is allowed into the reception area.
 This gives schools more ability to keep unwanted visitors outside the doors and provides greater security and safety for your front office staff.

-How can the system help with COVID-19 issues?
+How can the system help with public health issues?

-While the COVID-19 pandemic is underway, schools face even greater challenges for entrance control and visitor management.
-Many facilities are implementing temperature scan requirements for visitors, but once again, this puts reception staff on the front lines and requires additional labor and potentially exposure to the virus.
+When a public health challenge is underway, schools face even greater hurdles for entrance control and visitor management.
+Temperature scan requirements for visitors put reception staff on the front lines and require additional labor and potentially exposure to illnesses.

 One solution that reduces risks to staff while still maintaining temperature screening is using thermal scan technology.
 This can be handled by automated scanning equipment, so access can be denied to a visitor with an elevated temperature before they are ever allowed entry into the main building.